 Women who are diagnosed with breast cancer and undergo a mastectomy can be comforted in knowing that great advances have been made in reconstructive surgery.
 Today, it is possible for women to have their breasts restored so that they appear natural and attractive after cancer treatment.
-Dr. Connors is a breast reconstruction specialist offering Atlanta women the chance to regain their confidence through this specialized surgery.
+Our surgeons, Dr. Hart and Dr. Connors are both breast reconstruction specialist offering Atlanta women the chance to regain their confidence through this specialized surgery.
 The discussion of breast restoration often begins at the time of cancer diagnosis.
 Our team will work with the cancer surgeon so that a mutual goal will be set, and the best outcome can be attained.

 Breast Reconstruction Reviews